ParkinsonLab/Architect/Architect_reconstructions/README.md

-The models in this folder were made using Architect and the KEGG database.
+The models in the folders here were made using Architect and the corresponding database.
+In the case of BiGG reconstructions, the main BiGG database was used for C. elegans, and the gram-negative universe specified for both E. coli and N. meningitidis.
 In each folder, the user-defined set of reactions used is listed.